Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 ### Evaluating Relevancy

 Evaluating relevancy is a crucial aspect of AI agent performance.
 It ensures that the information retrieved and generated by the agent is appropriate, accurate, and useful to the user.
-Let's explore how to evaluate relevancy in AI agents, including practical examples and techniques.
+Let's explore how to evaluate the relevancy of AI agents, including practical examples and techniques.

 #### Key Concepts in Evaluating Relevancy